department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-appt-list-usability-screenreader/conversation-guide.md

 ## Participant Tech Setup

-Next, I want to get our tech set up
+Next, I want to get our tech set up.

 - **We like to use transcription to improve our notes.
 However, this Zoom setting turns on Closed Captions in Zoom, which can be a problem for screenreaders.
 Would it be disruptive do have Closed Captions on?**

-   - If no, turn on transcription
+   - If no, turn on transcription.

-- **Would you prefer video on or off?**
+- Would you prefer video on or off?

 - What device are you using to attend the session today?